 |Barbados National Heroes Gallery||(246) 310-5400||Downtown Bridgetown, 6.3 mi.
 South of Central Holetown|

 |Cricket Legends Museum||(246) 227-2651||5.7 mi.
 South of Central Holetown|

 |Folkstone Museum||(246) 422-2871||0.5 mi.
 North of Central Holetown|

 |Jewish Museum||(246) 436-6869||Downtown Bridgetown, 6.2 mi.
 South of Central Holetown|

 |Sir Frank Hutson Sugar Museum||(246) 432-0100||1.5 mi.
 East of Central Holetown|

 |St. Nicholas Abbey||(246) 422-8725||7.2 mi.
 North-Northeast of Central Holetown|

 |Tyrol Cot Heritage Village||(246) 424-2074||4.6 mi.
 South-Southeast of Central Holetown|

-Another common landmark for vacationers is St. Peter's Church.
-It is found within and located in Speightstown, 4.6 mi.
+Another landmark that often intrigues visitors is St. Peter's Church.
+It is a part of and located within Speightstown, 4.6 mi.
 North of central Holetown.
 Originally built in 1629, St. Peter's Church was one of the original six parishes built on the island.
 Over the years, many renovations occurred, the latest being in 1837, and now visitors enjoy driving by to view the beautiful historic architecture.